Diabetes - a widespread Disease

 The German Center for Diabetes Research (DZD) seeks to investigate the causes of the disease and, through new scientific findings, to develop effective prevention and treatment measures to halt the emergence or progression of diabetes.

-News, background information and practical tips with "Diabetes Cockpit" for BMI, blood pressure and blood glucose levels as well as video platform "DIABETES - NOT ONLY A TYPE QUESTION"
+Neutral and scientifically tested information around diabetes and its prevention with explanatory films, podcasts, infographics, quizzes and more.
+Up-to-date news, background information and practical tips with "Diabetes Cockpit" for BMI, blood pressure and blood glucose value as well as the diabetes risk test.

-Health organization that actively promotes the interests of people with diabetes, their families and high-risk patients
+Healthcare organization that actively promotes the interests of people with diabetes, their relatives and patients at risk.

 Professional Association DDG

 The German Diabetes Society / Die Deutsche Diabetes Gesellschaft (DDG)

 With more than 9,000 members, the German Diabetes Society (Deutsche Diabetes Gesellschaft DDG) is one of the largest medical-scientific societies in Germany.
 It supports science and research, is involved in further education and training, certifies treatment facilities and develops guidelines.
 The goal is more effective prevention and treatment of the widespread disease diabetes, which affects more than six million people in Germany.
 To this end, it also undertakes extensive health policy activities.

 If you would like to support our research work, we would be pleased to receive your donation.

 Detailed information on "Corona and Diabetes" and answers to important questions can be found at diabinfo.de.

 The Robert Koch Institute offers general information on the corona virus on a daily basis.